vibrantleaf/srvbundles/bundles/media-emby/README.md

 # 🐋 Emby Media Server Bundle
-One service bundle for all your Media Server needs, Using Emby Media Server
+One service bundle for all your Media Server needs, Using Emby Media Server.
 ![](https://emby.media/resources/logowhite_1881.png)
 ### This Bundle Incudes:
 - ❇️ Emby: Media Server.
 - 📈 EmbyStat: Multiplatform statistics.
 - 🐙 Jellyseerr: Media Request Management System.
 - 🔷 Sonarr: SmartPVR for newsgroups and torrents.
-- ▶️ Radarr: A fork of Sonarr to work with movies
+- ▶️ Radarr: A fork of Sonarr to work with movies.
 - 📺 xTeVe: M3U Proxy for Live TV.

 ### How To Install: